Can God Still Use Me?

 There are some key things that stand out about Lydia’s life to me.
 It is interesting to note the Bible does not mention her husband.
 Some speculate that she was widowed at this point.
 Many know her as a business woman.
 She was the dealer of purple dye possibly cloth as well.
 She was a successful business woman with a home that included servants.
 Philippi was a Roman colony and important city in Macedonia.
 It was seen as the gate to Europe for trade and commerce.
 Lydia’s business would thrive in conditions like this.
 Yet her money did not satisfy her needs.
 She knew the only thing that could truly satisfy her needs was God.
 How often do we try to make a little more money to find that contentment when our true contentment comes from the Lord?

 The title of today’s devotional is Can God Still Use Me?
-I chose this title to encourage those in the group that are maybe entering or in their retirement years.
+I chose this title to encourage those that are entering or in their retirement years.
 This was my second week at a ladies Bible study in a new church we started attending.
 Many of the women are in this stage of their life and I’ve heard that comment a few times.
 Can God still use me?
 Maybe you feel that way?
 Your children are grown, your career is completed now time to relax!
 Or is it?
 Maybe you are a widow as well?
 What do you have in store for me Lord?
 It seems like Lydia’s ministry really exploded at this point in her life.
-Maybe yours is entering that season as well.
+She was hospitable and allowed God to use her resources as He saw fit.
+Maybe you are entering that season as well?
 With time and resources on your side, who knows what an impact you are capable of making for God!